kibebr/pixelado/README.md

 ## Folder Structure
 - `/client`: the front-end of the application.
 It uses HTML, CSS, and Svelte.
 It is bundled with Webpack.
 - `/core`: all of the grid logic.
 - `/server`: the back-end of the application.
-It uses Node.JS with Express.
+It uses Node.JS with Express, and MongoDB as the database.